josephbuchma/seedr/README.md

   // Lines below are doing exactly what you're thinking (creating records in DB and initializing objects)
   // And yes, you can only create traits that starts with
   // capital letter (other traits are "private" to the factory,
-  // and can only be included by another traits in this factory) testdb.Create("User").Scan(&u) testdb.CreateBatch("OldWoman", 10).Scan(&users) testdb.CreateBatch("User9999", 10).Scan(&users)
+  // and can only be included by other traits in this factory) testdb.Create("User").Scan(&u) testdb.Create("User9999").Scan(&u) testdb.CreateBatch("OldWoman", 10).Scan(&users)
   testdb.CreateCustom("User", Trait{
     "name": "Mike",
     "age":  22,